 Fair Elections.
 The Davis-Stirling Act requires associations to a use a secret balloting system and use as a model the same procedures used by California counties for ensuring the confidentiality of the balloting process.
 (Civ.
 Code §5115.)
 Therefore, it is instructive to find out what California election laws say about absentee ballots.

-.
+Electioneering.
 Persons may conduct normal campaign activities such as mailers, campaign speeches, door to door solicitations, and the like.
-What the Election Code prohibits is soliciting votes or electioneering at any time a voter may be casting a ballot.
+Using California's Election Code as a guideline, it prohibits soliciting votes or electioneering at any time a voter may be casting a ballot.

 No candidate or representative of a candidate, and no proponent, opponent, or representative of a proponent or opponent, of an initiative, referendum, or recall measure, or of a charter amendment, shall solicit the vote of an absentee voter, or do any electioneering, while in the residence or in the immediate presence of the voter, and during the time he or she knows the absentee voter is voting.
 (Elections Code §18371(a).)

-.
+Diverting Ballots.
 Homeowners campaigning for or against special assessments, election of directors, removal of directors, or the like cannot induce owners to divert ballots away from the Inspectors of Election.
 Both the Election Code and the Davis-Stirling Act require that voters either mail or deliver their ballots in person to election officials.
-(Elections Code §3017
+(Elections Code §3017, Civ.
+Code §5115.)

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.